Philhawk/ReduxPrac/README.md

 1. Fork and clone this repo.
 2. Install node modules.
-3. Seed the database with `node seed`.
-4. Read through the project as it currently stands.
+3. Read through the project as it currently stands.
-5. Start working through the tests in `test.js` (run `npm test` to see how you're doing).
+4. Start working through the tests in `test.js` (run `npm test` to see how you're doing).
 You may have to mark them as active (from pending) by changing `xit` to `it`.

 ## Important